-ADTRAN will replace or repair this product within the warranty period if it does not meet its published specifications or fails while in service.
+ADTRAN will repair and return this product within the warranty period if it does not meet its published specifications or fails while in service.
 Warranty information can be found at www.adtran.com/warranty.

 Customer Service, Product Support Information, and Training